South (3 iterations). Performance. 2017 - ongoing. Variable length, often 15 minutes long.

 “South” is a performance realized during a final review at my Master’s program (Parsons, MFA).

-The setting consisted on a landscape-like video projected in the back, a table conjoined with panels on the sides to create a stage like situation while using the review happening as a starting point.
-Without warning I take off my shoes and sit on top of the table and tell a story on a imposted voice.
+Set up consisted on a landscape-like video projected in the back, a table conjoined with panels on the sides to create a stage like situation while using a review happening as a starting point.
+Without warning I take off my shoes and sit on top of the table and tell a story with an imposted voice.

 In this case, is from my father to me, it does not hold a passing-on intention, but holds information of a style of life that I can’t meet by any means.
 The story happens mostly on my father’s hometown, spaces and situations are inexact as they are from memory.

 This performance seeks to create a situation of mythology around the events that are told, as every time is narrated will change sightly by the interaction of the performer and the spectators.
 By being told repeatedly, the story becomes more known, but also further from reality._